hirzi/LSD/README.md

 	verbose

+Once we have defined this parameter file (let's call this file ABCEstimate.input), we can perform the parameter estimation as such:

+	ABCtoolbox ABCEstimate.input

 #  vi) Estimating neutral demographic parameters
-  In LSD, steps ii)-v) above are first carried out assuming the observed data to constitute neutral (or genome-wide) regions.
-Assuming such, step v) generates the parameter posterior distributions for numerous putative neutral windows.
+  As LSD first requires an estimate of neutral demographic parameters, this must first be estimated.
+Following parameter estimation for the putative neutral regions (or the genome-wide representation), we combine the neutral window posterior density distributions to inform of the global (neutral) parameter estimates.

 <img src="https://github.com/hirzi/LSD/blob/master/Combine_posteriors_github.png" width="625">

-To acquire an estimate of the neutral (global) posteriors, we run x.script.
+To acquire an estimate of the neutral (global) posteriors, we run can do as follows, taking the output of the previous step (v).

 	# Import libraries
 	library(MASS)